Most injuries to muscles and the tissues that connect them result from injuries or overuse.

 Bruises appear when bleeding occurs under the skin.
 The blood comes from broken blood vessels in the injured tissues.
 At first, the bruise is purplish black, then slowly turns green and yellow as the blood is broken down and reabsorbed back into the body.
 The blood can move quite a distance from the injury, causing a large bruise or a bruise some distance from the injury.
 For example, a bruise on the forehead can cause a bruise to later appear under the eyes.
 It can take a few weeks for blood to be reabsorbed.
 The blood can cause temporary pain and stiffness in the surrounding structures.

 Because moving the injured part is so painful, some people are unwilling or unable to move it.
 If people (such as young children or older people) cannot speak, refusal to move a body part may be the only sign of an injury.
 However, some injuries do not keep people from moving the injured part.
 Being able to move an injured part does not mean that there is no injury.

 Soft-tissue injuries can be accompanied by or lead to other problems (complications).
 For example, the injured limb may no longer be able to function normally.
 However, serious complications are uncommon.
 The risk of serious complications is increased if the skin is torn or if blood vessels or nerves are damaged.

 Some complications (such as blood vessel and nerve damage) occur during the first hours or days after the injury.
-Others (such as problems with healing and with joints) develop over time.
+Others (such as problems with healing Rehabilitation and Prognosis and with joints) develop over time.